-Where it is reasonably necessary to achieve our or others’ legitimate interests (as long as what the information is used for is fair and its use does not duly impact your rights).
+Where it is reasonably necessary to achieve our or others’ legitimate interests (as long as information uses and processing activities are “fair and lawful,” as required by GDPR, and do not unduly impact your rights).

 Our legitimate interests as a Foundation involve implementation of our aims and ideals around inspiring the public to take action on key environmental issues.
 For example, we may:

-· send postal communications which we think will be of interest to you, and respond to your inquiries;
+- send communications which we think will be of interest to you, and respond to your inquiries;

-· enhance, modify, personalise, or otherwise improve our campaigns, programs, activities, and outreach, to better achieve our mission as a Foundation; and
+- enhance, modify, personalize, or otherwise improve our campaigns, programs, activities, and outreach, to better achieve our mission as a Foundation; and

 When we legitimately process your personal information in this way, we consider and balance any potential impact on you (both positive and negative), and your rights under data protection laws.
 We will not use your personal information where our interests are overridden by the impact on you, for example, where use would be excessively intrusive (unless we are otherwise required to by law).